Tropical storm threat shuts some U.S. Gulf oil output

 BHP's Shenzi and Neptune platforms can produce up to 170,000 bpd of oil and 100 million cubic feet per day of gas.

-The producers that maintained output included Chevron Corp, Apache Corp and ConocoPhillips.
+The producers that maintained output included Chevron Corp, (CVX.N) Apache Corp (APA.N) and ConocoPhillips (COP.N).

 BP is the largest oil producer in the basin, while Anadarko is its largest gas producer, according to BSSE's sister agency, the U.S. Bureau of Ocean Energy Management.